What We Do

 Do I need a permit?

-Yes, For or a sticker fee of $45.00 per household per year, residents are welcome to bring their materials to the Transfer Station.
-Transfer Station Sticker Applications may be downloaded from this site Click here or may be obtained at the Scale House at the Transfer Station.
+Yes, for or a sticker fee of $45.00 or $75.00 per household per year, residents are welcome to bring their materials to the Transfer Station.
+Transfer Station Sticker Applications can be downloaded from this site when available.

 Can I bring my leaves to the Transfer Station?